 21. See a show at the New Theatre Royal

-No sector has been hit harder by the events of 2020 than performing arts.
+No sector has been hit harder by the Covid-19 pandemic than performing arts.
 It’s been heartbreaking to hear about theatres closing around the country, and the bite has been felt here in Lincoln too.
 One of our cherished venues, the Lincoln Drill Hall, was narrowly rescued from permanent closure.

-Another classic venue that has suffered greatly is the New Theatre Royal.
+Another classic Lincoln venue that has experienced difficult times is the New Theatre Royal.
 First opened in 1893, the theatre has been at the crux of the city’s entertainment scene for over 125 years.
 It was here that Patrick Stewart made his first ever performance as a professional actor.

 Despite a tumult of challenges over the years, the theatre has survived, welcoming thousands of visitors every year for a varied programme of plays, musicals, operas and pantomime.
-We are hoping that the pandemic will go down as yet another roadblock that the theatre overcame.
-It’s looking good, as a full programme of entertainment is back on the stage, and the Stage Door Bistro and Prosecco bar has reopened with a new menu.
+And now, the theatre has overcome the pandemic too!
+A full programme of entertainment is back on the stage, and the Stage Door Bistro and Prosecco bar has reopened with a new menu.